-The city's origins are very ancient: as Ikuvium, it was an important town of the ancient Umbrian people in pre-Romen times, and is famous for the discovery there of the Eugubine (or Iguvine) Tables, a set of bronze tablets that together constitute the largest surviving text in ancient Umbrian.
+The city's origins are very ancient: as Ikuvium, it was an important town of the ancient Umbrian people in pre-Roman times, and is famous for the discovery there of the Eugubine (or Iguvine) Tables, a set of bronze tablets that together constitute the largest surviving text in ancient Umbrian.

 Gubbio became very powerful in the beginning of the Middle Ages.
 The town sent 1000 knights to fight in the First Crusade under the lead of Count Girolamo Gabrielli, and according to an undocumented tradition, they were the first to penetrate into the Holy Sepulchre when the city was seized (1099).

 The following centuries were quite turbulent and Gubbio was engaged in wars against the surrounding towns of Umbria.
-One of these wars saw the miraculous intervention of its Bishop, Saint Ubaldo Baldassini, who secured Gubbio an overwhelming victory (1151) and a period of prosperity.
+One of these wars saw the miraculous intervention of its bishop, Saint Ubaldo Baldassini, who secured Gubbio an overwhelming victory (1151) and a period of prosperity.

 In 1350 Giovanni Gabrielli, count of Borgovalle, a member of the noblest family of Gubbio, seized the power and became lord of Gubbio.
 However his rule was short and he was forced to hand over the town to Cardinal Albornoz, representing the Church (1354).

-A few years later, Gabriello Gabrielli, Bishop of Gubbio proclaimed himself again lord of Gubbio (Signor d’Agobbio).
-Betrayed by a group of noblemen which included many a relative of his, the Bishop was forced to leave the town and seek refuge at his home castle at Cantiano.
+A few years later, Gabriello Gabrielli, bishop of Gubbio proclaimed himself again lord of Gubbio (Signor d’Agobbio).
+Betrayed by a group of noblemen which included many a relative of his, the bishop was forced to leave the town and seek refuge at his home castle at Cantiano.